Things to do in Frankfurt in 24 Hours

 Underground station: Dom/Römer U4,5

-South of the Römer is the River Main.
+South of the Römer is the River Main (hence the full name Frankfurt am Main).
 It's not exactly a picturesque European river but it does make for a nice stroll on a sunny day.
 There's also plenty of good people watching to be done.
 The first bridge you come to is Eiserner Steg or 'Iron Bridge' and is the oldest pedestrian bridge in Frankfurt.
 From it you can see down the river to the impressive structure that is the European Central Bank.
 The bridge is also adorned with locks for those who are romantically inclined.
 On Saturdays a flea market sprawls along the South bank with all sorts of interesting and odd things to be found.

 Palmengarten or Senckenberg Museum